arjunumenon/m365Sat-CBE-2024/deck/README.md

-# SESSION NAME
+# M365 Saturday Coimbatore 2024

-This repository has the deck which is used by Arjun Menon in SESSION for the session **TOPIC NAME**
+This repository has the codes which is used by Arjun Menon in M365 Saturday Coimbatore 2024 for the session **Copilot for developer productivity - Building a MS Graph connector**

 ## Pre-requisites